Medical Laboratory Technology

 Competitive Entry

-1. Official high school transcripts or equivalent.
+1. Official high school transcripts or their equivalent; college transcripts as applicable.

-2. Application to the Medical Laboratory Technology program.
+2. Application to the Medical Laboratory Technology Program.

 3. Minimum grades of C/2.0 must be received in each of the prerequisite courses listed below.
+The following information will appear in the 2024-2025 NIC catalog.

 Prerequisites: